The Rime of the Ancient Mariner is

 -The albatross, a sacred bird with supernatural power

--The presence of strange creatures (spirits, angels, sea-monsters)
+-The presence of strange creatures (spirits, angels,

 -The ship driven by mysterious forces